-There was a time – not too long ago, when the word therapy brought to mind visions of a leather couch in an office.
-However sports therapists do a lot more then advising and talking.
-They assist people and athletes in preparing physically and mentally for competitions and personal physical activities.
+Sports therapists assist people and athletes in preparing physically and mentally for competitions and personal physical activities.
 They are experts in how to avoid injury, as well as rehabilitation and appropriate treatments, if and when their client is injured.

 There are a range of courses on offer – ranging from non-graduate, undergraduate and graduate level entry.
 These courses can be accessed from a number of institutions and colleges around the country – including The Institute of Massage and Sports Therapy (IMST), Portobello and Motions Fitness, to name a few.

 Sports Therapy and Rehabilitation is concerned with musculoskeletal conditions arising from sports activity.
-Therefore course content is going to reflect this.
+Therefore course content will reflect this.
 Course content will include everything from first aid, anatomy, physiology, massage, sports massage, sports nutrition, kinesiology to physiotherapy theory and physiotherapy practice.

 Lets look at some of the courses on offer: